On General Prime Number Theorems with Remainder: A Ces a ro Version of the PNT with Remainder

 \end{itemize} \end{theorem}

 We indicate that, as in Remark \ref{rk1Nyman}, the bounds (\ref{eq2zetapolederivativesbound2}) also imply that $G$ has a $C^{\infty}$-extension to $\Re e\:s\geq 1$ and that (\ref{eq2zetapolederivativesbound2}) remains valid on $\Re e\:s\geq 1$.
-Before discussing the proof of Theorem \ref{thPNTRCesaro}, we give a family of examples of generalized number systems which satisfy condition $(ii)$ from Theorem \ref{thPNTRCesaro} but not those from Theorem \ref{thPNTNyman}. \begin{example} The family continuous generalized number systems whose Riemann prime distribution functions are given by
+Naturally, the PNT (\ref{relationPi2}) delivered by Theorem \ref{thPNTRCesaro} is much weaker than (\ref{relationPi}).
+Before discussing the proof of Theorem \ref{thPNTRCesaro}, we give a family of examples of generalized number systems which satisfy condition $(ii)$ from Theorem \ref{thPNTRCesaro} but not those from Theorem \ref{thPNTNyman}. \begin{example} The family of continuous generalized number systems whose Riemann prime distribution functions are given by

 was studied in \cite{d-s-v}.
-It follows from \cite[Thrm.
-3.1]{d-s-v} that there are constants $a_{\alpha}$ such that their zeta functions have the property that $G_{\alpha}(s)=\zeta_{\alpha}(s)-a_{\alpha}/(s-1)$ are entire.
-In this case, \cite[Thrm.
-3.1]{d-s-v} also implies that $G_{\alpha}(1+it)\in\mathcal{O}_{M}(\mathbb{R}_{t})$, but it does not belong to $\mathcal{O}_{C}(\mathbb{R}_{t})$. \end{example}
+It follows from \cite[Thm.~3.1]{d-s-v} that there are constants $a_{\alpha}$ such that their zeta functions have the property that $G_{\alpha}(s)=\zeta_{\alpha}(s)-a_{\alpha}/(s-1)$ are entire.
+In this case, \cite[Thm.~3.1]{d-s-v} also implies that $G_{\alpha}(1+it)\in\mathcal{O}_{M}(\mathbb{R})$, but it does not belong to $\mathcal{O}_{C}(\mathbb{R})$. \end{example}

 We need some auxiliary results in order to establish Theorem \ref{thPNTRCesaro}.
 The next theorem is of Tauberian character.
-Part of its proof is essentially the same as that of \cite[Lemm.
-2.1]{d-s-v}, but we include it for the sake of completeness.
+Part of its proof is essentially the same as that of \cite[Lemma~2.1]{d-s-v}, but we include it for the sake of completeness.

 \begin{theorem} Let $E$ be of locally bounded variation with support on $[1,\infty)$ and suppose that $E(x)=O(x)\ $ $(\mathrm{C})$.
 Set

 Then, $E$ satisfies (\ref{eqcesaro}) for every $\alpha>0$ if and only if $F$ has a $C^{\infty}$-extension to $\Re e\:s\geq1$ that satisfies $F(1+it)\in \mathcal{O}_{M}(\mathbb{R}_{t})$.
 If this is the case, then there is a sequence $\{\beta_n\}_{n=0}^{\infty}$ such that for each $n$